shubhampanchwatkar/shop-bridge-backend/README.md

-# Getting Started with Shob Bridge Inventory
+# Getting Started with Shop Bridge Inventory

 This is the backend part of Shop Bridge Inventory.
 In order to run this project we need: